reinhart1010/nix/docs/en/common/nc.md

 ---
 # nc

-Netcat is a versatile utility for redirecting IO into a network stream.
+A versatile utility for redirecting IO into a network stream.
 More information: <https://manned.org/man/nc.1>.

 - Start a listener on the specified TCP port and send a file into it: